Terms of reference set for inquiry into Wellington Water's fluoride failure

 He will be provided with all relevant documentation, and interviews with relevant staff, and stakeholders when requested.

-Martin has been authorised to request and obtain any further documentation from management as he considers necessary.
+Martin has been authorised to request and obtain any further documentation from management as considered necessary.

+Wellington Water chairwoman Lynda Carroll said this afternoon there was no doubt in her mind that staff would fully co-operate with the inquiry.

+"Expectations have been set very clearly with staff and management about the importance of getting this right for the Wellington public."

-Wellington Water chairwoman Lynda Carroll said this afternoon the board wished to apologise to the people of Wellington who rightfully had an expectation their water would be fluoridated.
+Carroll said the board also wished to apologise to Wellingtonians who rightfully had an expectation their water would be fluoridated.

 "We also wish to acknowledge the concern this situation has caused.